SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-19-eye-of-sauron-at-mit.md

 AI.
 (Which, to my mind, ups the creepiness factor immensely.)  ...

 I'm kind of surprised a 75 foot eye on the Great Dome hasn't caused traffic accidents on Memorial Drive, where traffic is ordinarily frighteningly fast!
-Taking a second to gawk would not be a good idea.
+Gawking while driving would not be a good idea.